 Male condoms (98 percent), COCs (92 percent), and injectables (82 percent) are offered through social marketing in most countries.
 Implants, IUDs, POPs, ECs, and female condoms can be found in between 66 and 68 percent of countries.
 Calendar-based methods (44 percent), contraceptive patches, and vaginal contraceptive rings (both 7 percent) are less commonly found through social marketing.
-Six of the 13 methods and five of the most common methods are available in 61 percent of NGO facilities.
+An average of six the 13 methods are available in the social marketing sector, and five of the most common methods can be found in the social marketing sector in 62 percent of reporting countries.